1. Are all hospice providers part of the same organization?

 2. What is the difference between for-profit and non-profit hospices?

 A for-profit hospice is a corporate entity that exists to care for patients as a means of returning profits to its shareholders.
 As a not-for-profit agency, our mission is to provide the best and most complete services to all patients, insured or not.
-Last year alone, Hospice East Bay’s registered nurses made over ten thousand more patient visits (to homes, assisted care facilities, skilled nursing facilities and our own Bruns House) than our closest for-profit competitor.*
+Last year alone, Hospice of the East Bay’s registered nurses made over ten thousand more patient visits (to homes, assisted care facilities, skilled nursing facilities and our own Bruns House) than our closest for-profit competitor.*

 3. I’m not ready to die, so why do I need hospice?